solid/process/solid-cg-charter.md

 The group encourages questions, comments and issues on its public mailing lists and document repositories, as described in [Communication](#Communication)

-The [Solid Technical Reports Contributing Guide](https://github.com/solid/specification/blob/main/CONTRIBUTING.md) is available to all members of the group that would like to make substantive contributions.
+The [Solid Technical Reports Contributing Guide](https://github.com/solid/specification/blob/main/CONTRIBUTING.md) is available to all participants of the group that would like to make substantive contributions.

 ## Communication